fieryWaters/setupSSHKeysBashScript/README.md

 # SSH Setup Scripts

-A collection of bash scripts for streamlined SSH key management and server configuration.
-The primary scripts work on both macOS and Linux, making it easy to set up secure SSH connections between your local machine and remote servers.
+Scripts for setting up passwordless SSH authentication to remote servers.
+Includes a dedicated script for GitHub SSH key setup and git configuration.
+Also provides utilities for managing SSH server settings on Ubuntu.

 ## Getting Started